Helpful prior learning:

 Taxes are payments from people or organisations to the state.
 There are many types: on income, sales, property, inheritance and profits.
 Taxes fund essential services and can influence fairness and behaviour.

 Taxes on harmful products such as tobacco or petrol can reduce production and consumption of damaging goods.
-Taxes on large inheritances or capital gains can slow the feedback loops that widen inequality.
-These progressive taxes ask those with greater wealth and income to contribute more to the common good.
+Taxes on large inheritances or capital gains can slow the reinforcing feedback loops that widen economic inequality.
+Progressive taxes ask those with greater wealth and income to contribute more to the common good.

-Many people support higher taxes on the very wealthy and on large corporations because these groups have benefited most from economic growth while contributing proportionally less.
+Many people support higher taxes on the very wealthy and on large corporations because these groups have benefited most from economic growth while contributing proportionally less to social welfare.
 Well-designed systems make it difficult to hide wealth or shift profits abroad and ensure that everyone pays their fair share.

 Designing fair taxes can be complex.
-Policies that seem environmentally or socially responsible can still deepen inequality if they ignore people’s circumstances.
-When France raised petrol taxes to cut fossil-fuel use, many lower-income rural residents protested because they had few transport alternatives (Figure 2).
+Policies that seem environmentally or socially responsible can still deepen economic inequality if they ignore people’s circumstances.
+When France raised petrol taxes to cut fossil fuel use, many lower-income rural residents protested because they had few transport alternatives (Figure 2).
 The lesson is that effective taxes must support ecological goals while protecting social justice.

 Figure 2.
 The gilet jaunes protesters angry about the unequal impact of petrol taxes, demanding a just climate transition.